 - To improve the performance of the organisation, the Board is charged with overseeing strategy formulation and policy making – and making sure that Umbrella Studio is meeting the purpose for which was formed.

 - Ensuring the Mission Statement is fulfilled.

-There are seven key tasks associated with these dual roles:
+There are five key tasks associated with these dual roles: